vietnguyenhcmut/core-components-vietng/README.md

       - This component generate a skeleton for entire website layout.
 It contains 4 child: Sidebar, Header, Main, and Footer.
       - Each of child has props, receives children element or node to render.
 Styles are also adjusted.

-3. Next, you can read my setup example in **initial** folder.
-I defined all routes, and attached logo, branch name.
+2. Next, you can read my setup example in **initial** folder.
+I defined all routes, and attached logo, branch name, and a data store with **useContext** hook.

-4. Finally, you can see in **views** folder, there are many components created from my core-components package.
+3. Finally, you can see in **views** folder, there are many components created from my core-components package.
 Every component uses Card as its root element and children passed inside.